-Demanding customers are never satisfied.
-They want more and they want it now.
-They want things that are outside the scope of your business.
-They don’t even ask.
-They demand…or else!
+Demanding Customers: We’re talking about the kind of people who are never satisfied.
+They want more and they want it now– they’ll even insist on features/services/products that are outside the scope of your business.
+To them it doesn’t matter, you should give it to them…or else!

-Believe it or not, there are several ways to do this.
-Just keep it professional and don’t sink down to their level.
-Be polite, and don’t let them know how much you despise them.
+Now, there are several ways to go about this, but the most important thing to remember is to keep it professional– don’t sink down to their level.
+Be polite, bite your lip, and don’t let them know how angry you are.

-Give them plenty of notice, and recommend other people that can do your job.
-Keep it short and sweet.
-You don’t have to justify why you made this decision, but you can add that it doesn’t fit into your business model at this time.
-It can go something like this…
+Give them plenty of notice, and recommend other businesses that can provide the service they need.
+Keep correspondence short and sweet.
+You don’t have to justify why you made this decision, but you can throw them a bone by adding that having them as a client doesn’t work with your business model at this time.
+Something along these lines:

 Tactful Client Dismissal Letter:

-I have decided it would be best if we did not renew your contract for next year.
-While I appreciate the opportunity to work with you, my business is moving towards a more automated model.
-I will not be able to handle your account the way you want or expect.
-Therefore, to ensure accounts success, I will be recommending three people who can replace me.
+My team and I have decided it would be best if we didn’t renew our contract with you for the next year.
+While we appreciate the opportunity to work with you, [Business Name] is moving toward a more automated model which means we won’t be able to handle your account the way you want or expect.
+That being said, I’ll recommend three options we believe might be exactly what you’re looking for.

-When you understand how time and stress relate to each other, you can see clearly how important it is to eliminate problem clients.
-Not only for your well-being, but for the overall health of your new business.
+When you understand how time and stress relate to each other and impact your business practice, you can see how important it is to eliminate problem-clients– not only for your well-being, but for the overall health of your business.